What is an ETF?

 Asset under management, daily volume, and bid/ask spread drive the ETF liquidity.
 Larger funds offer better liquidity and lower spread.

 The liquidity and the spread will impact the cost to buy or sell the fund.
-The spread will determine the premium you will pay to buy the ETFs on the stocks exchange.
+The spread will determine the premium you will pay to purchase these funds on the stock exchange.
 The discount is what you will need to give up to sell the ETFs.
 The lower the spread, the smaller difference between purchase and sale price will be.
 Funds with less spread will have lower exit costs.

 The Single Factor ETFs like Low Volatility or High Dividend are strictly focusing on one particular characteristic.
 They offer a low-cost alternative to investing in a portfolio of income generating or less volatile stocks.

-The multi-factor ETFs are a hybrid of active management and ETFs.
+The multi-factor ETFs are a hybrid of active and index management.
 ETF providers have established an in-house index that will follow the rules of their multi-factor model.
 The model will select securities from an index following specific parameters with the intention of outperforming the index.
-The ETF will buy only the securities provided by the model.
-The multi-factor ETFs are competing directly with the actively managed mutual funds, which are using similar techniques to select securities.
-Their advantage is the lower cost and easy entry point.
+The fund will buy only the securities provided by the model.
+The multi-factor ETFs are competing directly with mutual funds, which use similar techniques to select securities.
+However, they have a lower cost, better transparency, and an easy entry point.

 Tax-sensitive investors, however, need to consider all circumstances before adding ETF holdings to their portfolio.
-The ETF tax treatment follows the tax treatment of their underlying assets.
-Qualified dividends paid by your ETF will trigger a favorable rate of 0%, 15% or 20%.
-The interest from bond ETFs and dividends from REITs are taxed at the ordinary tax income rate of up to 39.6%.
+Their tax treatment follows the tax treatment of their underlying assets.

 - Navigating the market turmoil after the Coronavirus outbreak - March 12, 2020